uoregon/WPSpin/README.md

 Both the playlist widget and the "Now on Air" content can be styled to fit with your site's wordpress theme.
 HTML element types and their respective classes are listed below.

+Should you wish to edit the view templates, they can be found in /views/.

 ## "Now on Air"
 div *wps-now-playing*
 - img *wps-nowplaying-show-image*